shriyanyamali/hide-sat-answers/README.md

 ## Installation

 1. Download the extension on [Firefox](todo).
-2. Visit [mypractice.collegeboard.org](https://mypractice.collegeboard.org/) and click "Score Details" on a practice test to see the extension in action.
+2. Visit [mypractice.collegeboard.org](https://mypractice.collegeboard.org/) and click "Score Details" on a practice test.
 3. Click the dropdown button at the top-right corner of the page.
 4. Select your preferred visibility mode:
     - Default (show all answers)